This is a great day for Lanarkshire.

 Getting the Northern and Western Isles connected to the UK grid is absolutely crucial to their economic future, and for some time the Scottish and UK Governments have been working jointly to make this happen.

 The SNP government is proud to champion all our island communities.
 As Scotland’s Minister for the Islands – the first ever – I’ve worked closely with island authorities to give them a stronger voice, and more control over local decisions.
 But we want to go much further.

 Kicking off the first of two days of campaigning in the Northern Isles, Nicola Sturgeon has today launched the SNP’s manifesto for the Islands.

-Mental health is one of the biggest public health challenges we face in Scotland.
-With around one in three people affected by mental illness in any given year, the SNP Scottish Government has made improving mental health services a priority.
+Mental illness is one of the most important public health issues in Scotland today, with around one in three people affected by mental health issues in a given year.
+That’s why, in government, the SNP has made improving mental health services a priority.

 Today marks the close of nominations for the Scottish Parliament elections.
 With the SNP campaign across the country stepping up a gear I am immensely proud of the team of candidates who will represent our party.